haggau15/greasyfood/README.md

 User stories:

-From the arbeidskrav, only one is implemented
--I want to be able to find places with greasy food when I’m, out drinking But I did implement this
+-I want to be able to find places with bad food when I’m, out drinking

 -I want to be able to sort the resturants in various ways depending on what I want

+-I want to be able to send a request for more locations covered